zamyafoobi/WowClassicGrindBot/README.md

 - Addon: https://github.com/FreeHongKongMMO/Happy-Pixels to read the game state.
 Over the time its been heavily rewritten and optimized.

+- Frontend: ASP.NET Core Razor components

-- Frontend: uses [Blazor](https://docs.microsoft.com/en-us/aspnet/core/blazor) to show the state in a browser.
+- BlazorServer: uses [ASP.NET Core Blazor](https://docs.microsoft.com/en-us/aspnet/core/blazor) to show the state in a browser.

+- HeadlessServer: Run from CommandLine without UI.
+Requires valid configuration files present next to the executable.

 - Backend: written in C#.
 Screen capture, mouse and keyboard clicking.
 No memory tampering and DLL injection.